PranjaliBansode/careers-website/README.md

 # careers-website
-A career website using Python's Flask framework in replit
+A career website using Python's Flask framework in replit.